Alex131089/py-github-backup/README.md

 ## About

 This script is able to download your repos (including ones you are a collaborator on), starred repos, gists, and starred gists from Github, into a structured directory for convenience.
-It currently does `git clone --recursive <url>` for each repo, or `git fetch --recurse-submodules=yes -t` if the directory already exists in the backup dir.
+It currently does `git clone --mirror` for each repo, or `git remote update --prune` if the directory already exists in the backup dir.
 (So the script can be run multiple times to incrementally backup repos over time.)

+This _should_ keep a synced mirror of each github repo in the local filesystem.
+To work with one of the repos, you can simply clone a working copy somewhere.

 ### Notes